Erythema infectiosum is caused by a virus.

 The rash and the entire illness usually last 5 to 10 days.
 Over the next several weeks, the rash may temporarily reappear in response to sunlight, exercise, heat, fever, or emotional stress.
 In adolescents, mild joint pain and swelling may remain or come and go for weeks to months.

-Erythema infectiosum can also manifest in a different way, particularly in children with sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or other disorders of the red blood cells or in children with diseases that impair the immune system's ability to fight infection (such as acquired immunodeficiency syndrome [AIDS]—see Human Immunodeficiency Virus (HIV) Infection in Children Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
-Human immunodeficiency... read more ).
+Erythema infectiosum can also manifest in a different way, particularly in children with sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or other disorders of the red blood cells or in children with diseases that impair the immune system's ability to fight infection (such as acquired immunodeficiency syndrome [AIDS]— see Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers... read more ).
 In these children, parvovirus B19 can affect the bone marrow and cause severe anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more (low blood count).

 Diagnosis of Erythema Infectiosum